Americana music: Formation of Americana Music Association

+In 2011, the genre was officially inducted into the Merriam-Webster dictionary.

+Expansion of definition

+In recent years, the genre has incorporated more influences from blues, R&B, and soul, in addition to the country and folk elements that have always been prominent.
+Alongside these musical shifts, Americana has also grown in international popularity, particularly in Europe.
+Notable Dutch artists such as Ad Vanderveen and the group The Common Linnets have contributed to the genre’s expansion beyond the United States.
+In June 2025, Dutch singer-songwriter TuskHead was named a "One to Watch" on the Euro Americana Chart, reflecting the increasing presence of European artists within the Americana scene.
+In 2017 Rolling Stone published an article claiming that Americana was having an "identity crisis," which focused on changing definitions and efforts to promote ethnic diversity in the genre.

+In 2014, traditional country musician Dale Watson formed the Ameripolitan Music Awards, focused on the genres of honky tonk, outlaw, Western swing, and rockabilly, on the premise that these genres can no longer be properly categorized as country or Americana, thus necessitating the creation of a new term, "Ameripolitan".

 Radio format

 The radio station laying the best claim to the Americana radio format origins is KFAT in Gilroy, California, active from mid-1975 to January 1983, as described in the book Fat Chance, authored by Gilbert Klein in 2016 and published by MainFramePress.com.
-KFAT was succeeded by KHIP in Hollister CA, KPIG in Freedom CA, and Fat 99 KPHT-LP in Laytonville CA. Though some say Americana as a radio format had its origins in 1984 on KCSN in Northridge, California, but that did not happen until after KFAT, Gilroy went off the air when it was sold and the format changed.
+KFAT was succeeded by KHIP in Hollister CA, KPIG in Freedom CA, and Fat 99 KPHT-LP in Laytonville CA. Though some say Americana as a radio format had its origins in 1984 on KCSN ("college radio") in Northridge, California, but that did not happen until after KFAT, Gilroy went off the air when it was sold and the format changed.

 Mark Humphrey, a contributor to country/folk Frets magazine, hosted a weekly radio show called "Honky Tonk Amnesia" which played "country, folk, honky tonk, cajun, dawg, blues, and old-time music", a combination that the country music station KCSN advertised as "Americana".
 The format came into its own in the mid-1990s as a descriptive phrase used by radio promoters and music industry figures for traditionally-oriented songwriters and performers.

 Americana type radio shows can be heard on a variety of non commercial radio stations.